Excellent.

 • Handled a broad range of environmental law, natural resources law, administrative law, and Native American law issues, garnering intimate and up-to-date knowledge of the federal court system.

-• Developed specialized expertise in cutting-edge administrative law issues.
+• Developed a keen, practice-honed understanding of cutting-edge administrative law issues.

 • Experience as Solicitor General